CRADLE Fellowships

 • direct costs associated with research, such as salaries of research assistants,

-• research dissemination at national or international conferences, and
+• research dissemination at national or international conferences, or

 • professional development, such as methodological training.